Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_lot_available/tests/TEST_INSTRUCTIONS.rst

 - Duplicate the previous order
 - Confirm and pickup "PRINT001" and "PRINT005" lot
 - Click smart button and remove order filter
-- Ensure the view is correct
+- Ensure the view shows all order and correct colors
-- Return to duplicated order and try to cancel it.

-Partial return:

-- Execute a return for "PRINT001" lot
-- Ensure only 2 slots are shown and are linked correctly
-- Return the remaining slot
+Check available lots

+- Move the order in pickup state after the other
-- Cancel the order
+- Open the pickup order and confirm it
-- Ensure the slots are gone
+- Click "Pickup" and make sure that "PRINT001" can be selected